RabelMemon1/RabelMemon1/README.md

 ## About me:
-I am Rabel Memon, a Computer Science student with a growing interest in software development and technology.
+Hello,I am Rabel Memon, a Computer Science student with a growing interest in software development and technology.
 I am currently learning and practicing programming concepts using Python and Java, and exploring data handling with NumPy.

 My primary focus is on building a strong technical foundation, improving problem-solving skills, and understanding how software systems work in real-world applications.
 I use Notion to organize my learning and academic projects.